diana-hep/oamap/README.md

 events = fromarrays("events", arrays)
 ```

-We now have access to any event and any object in the event.
+We can immediately access any event and any object in the events.

 ```python
 >>> print(events[0])